 This means that the taxable income of the Scheme will be attributed to Members in proportion to the units held in the respective funds and that any taxable income attributed to you will be taxed within the Scheme at the most recent PIR that you (or Inland Revenue) have notified to us or the default rate (currently 28%) if no PIR has been notified.
-Information on current PIRs and how to determine your PIR can be found at ird.govt.nz/topics/income-tax/types-of-income/income-from-pies
+Information on current PIRs and how to determine your PIR can be found at ird.govt.nz/pir

 We will work out the PIE tax (after offsetting any applicable tax credits) that is attributable to you and then cancel units held by you equal in value to that amount.
-Similarly, if you are due a refundable PIE tax credit, we will issupe additional units equal in value to the amount of the refund.
+Similarly, if you are due a refundable PIE tax credit, we will issue additional units equal in value to the amount of the refund.
 We'll usually make these adjustments for PIE tax after the end of the Scheme's income year.
 However, if you withdraw, switch, or transfer units during the year, then we'll make tax adjustments at that time.